Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

 Note that for any fixed $w$, as $n\rightarrow \infty$ the probability that any $l_i$ or $r_i$ is undefined (for $i\leq k_0$) goes to 0.
-By Lemma \ref{unhappy}, and since the probability that any node in an interval $I$ has high bias in the initial configuration is at most $\Sigma_{u\in I} \textbf{P}(\mathtt{Hb}^{\ast}(u))$, for any $\epsilon'>0$ and for any fixed $k_0\geq 1$ we can ensure that $\textbf{P}(Q_0)>1-\epsilon'$ by taking $w$ sufficiently large (and by taking $n$ sufficiently large compared to $w$).
+By Lemma \ref{unhappy}, and since the probability that any node in an interval $I$ has high bias in the initial configuration is at most $\Sigma_{u\in I} \textbf{P}(\mathtt{Hb}^{\ast}(u))$, for any $\epsilon'>0$ and for any fixed $k_0\geq 1$ we can ensure that $\textbf{P}(\mbox{\textbf{Good spacing}})>1-\epsilon'$ by taking $w$ sufficiently large (and by taking $n$ sufficiently large compared to $w$).
 Thus, for $0\ll w \ll n$, the picture we are presented with is almost certainly as in Figure \ref{fig:definingthel_i}.\\

-So far we have defined an event, $Q_0$, which ensures that for $1\leq i \leq k_0$, each $l_i$ and each $r_i$ is defined and that these nodes are at very large distances from each other for large $w$.
-The way in which we defined each $l_i$ and $r_i$ means that no node in the interval $[l_{k_0},r_{k_0}]$ can be unhappy in the initial configuration unless it is in one of the intervals $[l_i-2w, l_i]$ or $[r_i,r_i+2w]$.
-We are yet to choose $k_0$.\\

 \textbf{Building the informal picture}.
 Recall that, by a \emph{run} of length $m+1$ we mean an interval $[u,u+m]$ in which all nodes are of the same type, and that a \emph{firewall} is a run of length at least $w+1$.
+The basic observation on which we now wish to build is as follows: if the interval $[u-w,u]$ is a firewall of type $\alpha$, then when $u+1$ is of type $\beta$, it cannot be happy unless the interval $[u+1,u+w+1]$ is $\beta$-stable.
+So, since we are dealing with $\tau\leq \frac{1}{2}$:

-Let us now consider informally what can be expected to happen in the neighbourhood of $l_i$.
+With this in mind, let us now consider informally what can be expected to happen in the neighbourhood of $l_i$.
 Suppose that $l_i$ is initially of type $\beta$ and is unhappy in the initial configuration.
 Then with probability close to 1 for sufficiently large $w$, there will not be any unhappy nodes of type $\alpha$ in the neighbourhood of $l_i$ in the initial configuration.
 If $l_i$ changes type, then this will make the bias in its neighbourhood still more positive, which may cause further nodes of type $\beta$ to become unhappy.
 If these change to type $\alpha$ then this will further increase the bias, potentially causing more nodes to become unhappy, and so on.
 The following definitions formalise some of the ways in which this process might play out, and in particular the possibility that this process might play out without interference from what happens in other neighbourhoods $\mathcal{N}(l_j)$ or $\mathcal{N}(r_j)$.

-\begin{defin} For $0<i<k_0$ we say that $l_i$ \textbf{completes} at stage $s$ if both:
+\begin{defin} For $0<i<k_0$ we say that $l_i$ \textbf{completes at stage} $s$ if both: